aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

 The ``verdi`` commands
 ######################

-For some the most common operations on the AiiDA software, you can work directly on the command line using the set of ``verdi`` commands.
-You already used the ``verdi install`` when installing the software.
-There are quite some more functionalities attached to this command, here's a
+For some of the most common operations in AiiDA, you can work directly from the command line using the a set of ``verdi`` commands.
+You already used ``verdi install`` when installing the software.
+There are quite some more functionalities attached to this command; here's a list:
-list:

 * :ref:`calculation<calculation>`:				query and interact with calculations
 * :ref:`code<code>`:                			setup and manage codes to be used